luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 ## Skype Meetings

-In the lockdown of 2020, we had the most ideal time to prepare for NDA - exam.
+In the lock-down of 2020, we had the most ideal time to prepare for NDA - exam.
 Few of us friends, living in different parts of the country, decided to meet everyday in Skype early in the morning.
 Thus the journey of our preparation started from the month of May itself.

 We started out with basics, each day we would do 1 set of PPDT - Picture Perception Description Test.
 At first it took us a lot of time to write a story, and the story we wrote was well exceeding the time limit.
 But it was fun.
 We slowly reduced our timings and honed our skills and were getting better every day.
 Plus, meeting with friends - only if virtually - was refreshing.